All Episodes

 He was barking up the wrong tree.

-He could have another house in Darfur now, but no, we're in Libya.
+He could have another house in Darfur now.

-We have you talk about protecting innocent civilians.
+We have, you talk about protecting innocent civilians.

-We're looking where civilians are mistreated, and we want to go places to protect them.
+We're looking where civilians are mistreated and we want to go places to protect them.

 For that matter, folks, we have more innocent civilians under attack in Arizona than are under attack in Libya.